pachyderm/pachyderm/doc/pachctl/pachctl_extract-pipeline.md

-## ./pachctl delete-all
+## ./pachctl extract-pipeline

-Delete everything.
+Return the manifest used to create a pipeline.

 ### Synopsis

-Delete all repos, commits, files, pipelines and jobs.
-This resets the cluster to its initial state.
+Return the manifest used to create a pipeline.

 ```
-./pachctl delete-all
+./pachctl extract-pipeline pipeline-name
 ```

 ### Options inherited from parent commands